 - If you move to a new property with a higher rent part way through an Assessment Period, your next Universal Credit payment – for the Assessment Period in which you moved – will be calculated based on your new rent (so long as you have told the DWP about the change in that Assessment Period).

 - On the other hand, if you move to a property with a lower rent, that would mean your next Universal Credit payment would be based on your new, lower rent for the whole of the Assessment Period in which you move.
 It’ll be the same if you leave a property and move somewhere where you are not liable for any rent – in which case no housing costs will be included in the Universal Credit for the Assessment Period in which you moved.

 Stella’s Assessment Period runs from 4th of one month to 3rd of the the next.
 She has a baby on 28th July, meaning an increase in UC entitlement.
-Assuming she notifies the DWP on time – ie before the end of the Assessment Period in which the baby was born (ie 3rd August), her UC award will be increased for the whole of the Assessment Period in which the change occurred – from 4th July.
-Likewise, on 17th December she moves out of her rented flat to live with her Mum, meaning no rental liability and so no Housing Cost Element (ie help with her rent) for the whole of the Assessment Period in which this change occurred, ie from 4th December.
+Assuming she notifies the DWP before the end of the Assessment Period in which the baby was born (i.e. by the 3rd August), her UC award will be increased for the whole of the Assessment Period in which the change occurred, so the child element will be included from 4th July.

 For more information on how changes affect your Universal Credit award see How will a change affect my award?